Meet with a Film & Performing Arts Advisor!

 The Department of Theatre and Film wants you to make the most of your time here, whether you plan to Major or Minor in one of our programs, or you just want to be involved in the department.
 Please look over the information below and make an appointment today!

 NEW AND INCOMING STUDENTS:

 Be sure to meet with a Theatre or Film Advisor at least once a year, ideally before you register for classes.
-Even if you have already met with someone from the Academic Advising Center, you should make an appointment with Theatre or Film Faculty to discuss your academic plan.
+Even if you have already met with someone from the Academic Advising Center, you should make an appointment with Film & Performing Arts faculty to discuss your academic plan.
 Departmental advisors have a better idea of what classes are offered when and which classes are prerequisites.
 THE SOONER YOU MEET WITH A DEPARTMENTAL ADVISOR, THE SOONER YOU WILL GRADUATE!

 Familiarize yourself with the University-wide requirements, the BA degree requirements and the program degree requirements.
 Overwhelmed?
 Your advisor can help explain these things to you.

 Check out Degreeworks in UAOnline (http://uaonline.alaska.edu) under “Student Services.”
 You can take a tutorial, and later in your academic career, you will be able to check how close you are to completing your degree.

 Read the Know Before You Go and Don’t Waste Time sections below so you can come prepared to your appointment with your faculty advisor.
 There are many of you and few of us!

 Not yet a major?
 You can still make an appointment to meet with one of us.
 Want to become one?
 Scroll down to find a link to the Change of Major and Minor Declaration forms.